 To gain access the same semester to the confocal facility, arrange to get training with Jerry Lutz.
 No training will be provided in the absence of required forms.
-Fill out the CICF Training Request Form to negotiate a training session.
+Fill out the CICF Training Request Form below to negotiate a training session.

 After you have completed the training and when you are ready to do research using the CICF, follow the procedure below: